-Based on the calculations as at 30th June 2016, a 200bp parallel downward shift would result in a 1.4% loss of capital (2015: 3.2% gain).
-The credit union therefore has an exposure to rates decreasing.
+Based on the calculations as at 30th June 2017, a 200bp parallel downward shift would result in no loss of capital (2016: 1.4% loss).
+The credit union therefore has no exposure to rates changing.

 An independent review of the interest rate risk profile is conducted by Protecht.ALM Pty Ltd, an independent risk management consultant.
 The Board monitors these risks through the reports from Protecht.ALM Pty Ltd and other management reports.